 This tutorial is suitable for all versions of Android.
 We are provoding two different methods to check the status of your bootloader, use the one that works for you.

-This one is the easiest method and works with many device out there, you don’t require any use of PC, you just need to enter a spacial block of numbers in your keypad to check your bootloader’s status.
+This one is the simplest way and works with many device out there, you don’t need any use of PC, you just require to enter a spacial block of numbers in your keypad to check your bootloader’s status.